honusz/Tonalite/docs/presets/changing_preset_settings.md

 ### Name

 The full name of the preset.
-This can be any length needed to be descriptive though we suggest that you keep it short so as to fit into the interface easily.
+This can be any length needed to be descriptive though you should keep it short enough so as to fit into the interface easily.

 ### Display As Dimmer